Kayli/logspub/math.md

 ## terminology

-- qed
+- qed: quod erat demonstrandum
-  - is an abbreviation for the latin phrase "quod erat demonstrandum" ("that which was to be demonstrated")
+  - translates from latin as "that which was to be demonstrated"
   - a notation which is often placed at the end of a mathematical proof to indicate its completion

+- sat: abbr from satisfiability
+  - solve constraints involving(written in) propositional logic

+- smt: satisfiability modulo theories
+  - solve constraints involving(written in) predicate logic with quantifiers
+  - can also solve constraints involving propositional logic
+  - name is derived from the fact that these expressions are interpreted within ("modulo") a certain formal theory in first-order logic with equality

 ## references